Introduction

 };

-In the case where users want to create their matrix directly from the components, SymbolicSparseColMat::new_checked
+in the case where users want to create their matrix directly from the components, SymbolicSparseColMat::new_checked

 , SymbolicSparseColMat::new_unsorted_checked